streamlit/streamlit/docs/api.md

 ## Display progress and status

-Streamlit provides a few methods that allow you to add animation to your reports.
+Streamlit provides a few methods that allow you to add animation to your apps.
 These animations include progress bars, status messages (like warnings), and celebratory balloons.

 ```eval_rst